 The University of Western Ontario seeks to commercialize the results of its research in such a manner as to:

-- provide benefit to Ontario provincially;
+- Provide benefit to Ontario provincially;

-- provide benefit to Canada nationally;
+- Provide benefits to Canada nationally;

-- engage with our local economic and innovative ecosystem in the City of London;
+- Engage with our local economic and innovative ecosystem in the City of London;

-- enrich and enhance the lives of Canadians;
+- Enrich and enhance the lives of Canadians;

-- reward our inventors for their creativity;
+- Reward our inventors for their creativity;

-- stimulate our students and postdoctoral fellows through consistent educational programming and in such a manner as to encourage and incentivize entrepreneurship;
+- Stimulate our students and postdoctoral fellows through consistent educational programming and in such a manner as to encourage and incentivize entrepreneurship;

-- secure a financial advantage for the institution to supplement our schools, units, and departments; and
+- Secure a financial advantage for the institution to supplement our schools, units, and departments; and

 COMMITMENT TO THE MANAGEMENT AND PROTECTION OF IP

-The institution’s commitment to the management and protection of IP in a manner that maximizes knowledge mobilization and transfer as well as commercialization opportunities to the benefit of public and economy is outlined in the Procedures for Commercialization of Intellectual Property (Procedure for MAPP Policy 7.16 – Intellectual Property)
+The institution’s commitment to the management and protection of IP in a manner that maximizes knowledge mobilization and transfer as well as commercialization opportunities to the benefit of the public and economy is outlined in the Procedures for Commercialization of Intellectual Property (Procedure for MAPP Policy 7.16 – Intellectual Property)

 1.0 By University

-1.1 Creator(s) may assign their rights in any Creator owned Intellectual Property to the University if the Creator(s) of said Intellectual Property wish for the University to take full responsibility for the legal protection and/or commercialization of said Intellectual Property and if the University desires assignment.
-The University reserves the right to conduct any prudent assessment, commercial or otherwise, of the Intellectual Property before deciding whether to accept assignment.
+1.1 Creator(s) may assign their rights in any Creator-owned Intellectual Property to the University if the Creator(s) of said Intellectual Property wish for the University to take full responsibility for the legal protection and/or commercialization of said Intellectual Property and if the University desires assignment.
+The University reserves the right to conduct any prudent assessment, commercial or otherwise, of the Intellectual Property before deciding whether to accept the assignment.